 General

-The VDP will “authenticate” requests to start playing a particular VoD asset that it receives from AO STB`s by contacting the VoD back-end to verify if the request parameters correspond to a prior reservation request it received from the AO VSP. makes some specific controls triggered by the reception of the RTSP SETUP request on the VDP by contacting the VoD back-end in order to verify if this is a valid request.
+The Wyre VDP will “authenticate” requests to start playing a particular VoD asset that it receives from AO STB`s by contacting the Wyre VoD back-end to verify if the request parameters correspond to a prior reservation request it received from the AO VSP.
+Wyre makes some specific controls triggered by the reception of the RTSP SETUP request on the VDP by contacting the Wyre VoD back-end in order to verify if this is a valid request.

 Transaction Authentication Results codes